waynekyrie/home/project/_posts/2017-02-07-LegoLineFollowing.md

 The overshoot could be eliminated and achieve a quicker settling time by further tuning the parameters.

 ## Credit
-This project was done in team.
 The team includes [Henry Zhang](https://henryzh47.github.io/) and Xueting Li.